dimitri-nicolo/calico/security/kubernetes-node-ports.md

 #### Network policy with preDNAT field

 In a Kubernetes cluster, kube-proxy will DNAT a request to the node's port and IP address to one of the pods that backs the service.
-For Calico global network policy to both allow normal ingress cluster traffic and deny other general ingress traffic, it must take effect before DNAT.
-To do this, you simply add a **preDNAT** field to a Calico global network policy.
+For {{site.prodname}} global network policy to both allow normal ingress cluster traffic and deny other general ingress traffic, it must take effect before DNAT.
+To do this, you simply add a **preDNAT** field to a {{site.prodname}} global network policy.
 The preDNAT field:

 - Applies before DNAT
 - Applies only to ingress rules